 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
+Notes Sections of flooring are loose/uneven.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes No significant defects evident.

-There is a section of ill fitting skirting within the first floor shower room.